Determinantal Point Processes for Coresets: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
-Section~\ref{sec:background} recalls the background: the considered types of learning problems under consideration, the formal definition of coresets, sensitivities and DPPs.
-Section~\ref{sec:thms} presents our main theorems on the performance of DPPs to sample coresets.
-In Section~\ref{sec:DPP_for_kmeans}, we show how these theorems are applicable to the $k$-means problem.
-We provide in Section~\ref{sec:implementation} a discussion on the choice of marginal kernel adapted to the $k$-means problem, and detail our sampling algorithm.
-Finally, Section~\ref{sec:experiments} presents experiments on artificial as well as real-world datasets comparing the performances of DPP sampling vs. iid sampling.
+Section~\ref{sec:background} recalls the background: the types of learning problems under consideration, the formal definition of coresets, sensitivities and DPPs.
+The theoretical Section~\ref{sec:thms} presents our main theorems on the performance of DPPs for coreset sampling: while Section~\ref{sec:mDPP} details coreset performance in the usual formulation of coreset theorems, Section~\ref{subsec:variance} shows general variance arguments in favor of DPPs, and finally Section~\ref{sec:rebalancing_theorem} provides an original asymptotic rebalancing property of DPPs.
+Section~\ref{sec:DPP_for_kmeans} shows how these theorems are applicable to both the $k$-means and the linear regression problems.
+We provide in Section~\ref{sec:implementation} a discussion on the choice of $L$-ensemble adapted to these problems, and detail our sampling algorithms.
+Finally, the empirical Section~\ref{sec:experiments} presents experiments on artificial as well as real-world data sets comparing the performance of DPP sampling to iid sampling.
 Section~\ref{sec:conclusion} concludes the paper.
-Note that for readability's sake, we pushed many proofs and some implementation details in the Appendix.
+Note that for the sake of readability, many proofs and some implementation details are pushed to the Appendix.